 How to Connect Compatible Headphones to Xbox Series X and Series S

 As mentioned earlier, Microsoft offers official licensing for manufacturers to build compatible wireless headphones for Xbox.
 These headphones are easier to set up because they often come with a USB adapter or direct support for Xbox Wireless.

-Via wireless headphones’ USB dongle
+Via the wireless headphones’ USB dongle

 Some Xbox-compatible gaming headphones come with a specialized 2.4 GHz USB dongle designed to work with Xbox Wireless.
 Unlike Bluetooth, which requires a pairing process, these headphones are built to be plug-and-play.

-With that out of the way, here’s how to connect Xbox-compatible headphones to Xbox series S/X using the USB dongle:
+Here’s how to connect Xbox-compatible headphones to Xbox series S/X using the USB dongle:

 - Locate the USB port at the back of your Xbox Series X (or on the front panel for Series S).